rohanmahy/ietf-drafts/mahy-mimi-problem-outline/draft-mahy-mimi-problem-outline.md

 ## Content negotiation

+Protocol independent content negotiation is discussed in [?RFC2703].
+In this framework, content negotiation covers these elements:

+* describing the data resource to be transmitted
+* expressing sender capabilities
+* expressing receiver capabilities
+* a protocol to exchange capabilities

+In end-to-end encrypted group messaging, the problem is slightly different;
+an intermediary should not be able to read the sender's content, let alone change the format of the message for different recipients.
+Furthermore, in MLS a message in a group is encrypted once for all the recipients in the group, some of whom may be offline and receive the message later.
+The sender has one opportunity to craft an encrypted message which can be processed by all the members of an MLS group.
+Rather than have a protocol to exchange capabilities, MLS content advertising insures that each member knows any media types required in the group, knows the content capabilities of every group member at all times, and knows the media type of each received message.
+Note that the message could be be a container type such as a multipart [@?RFC2046] expressing different alternative expressions of the same content in a single message.

-Content negotiation is protocol specific.
-In MLS, the requirements for content negotiation are discussed in the MLS architecture document [@?I-D.ietf-mls-architecture] and a specific content negotiation mechanism that can be used within MLS is described in [@?I-D.mahy-mls-content-neg].
+The requirements for content negotiation are discussed in the MLS architecture document [@?I-D.ietf-mls-architecture] and a specific content advertisement mechanism for MLS is described in [@?I-D.mahy-mls-content-adv].

 ## Content format interoperability